16

 Ideal For Trekkers with basic experience seeking their first technical climb, training for higher peaks.
 Strong trekkers seeking their first high-altitude summit; priority on views over technicality.
 Climbers with prior experience or very fit beginners seeking a greater technical challenge.

-Why You Book Island Peak Climbing Holiday with NSA?
+Why Book an Island Peak Climbing Holiday with Nepal Spirit Adventure?

-• Customize trek and climbing itineraries available as per travel needs.
+- Customized trekking and climbing itineraries are available to meet your travel needs.

-• Trek and Climbing with experienced guides and porters with full insurance coverage.
+- Trekking and climbing with us includes experienced guides and porters, all with full insurance coverage.

 Short Itinerary